utilitywarehouse/system-manifests/arc/README.md

     update a values.yaml file, changing at least the `runnerScaleSetName` value, to the new runner name.
   * On the Makefile, duplicate an existing generator code and update the RUNNER name.
-  * If the runner is deployed in a new namespace, copy the github secret to the new namespace (which will give the team owning the namespace full self-hosted permissions).

 ## ARC vs static runners
 * PRO: ARC runner pods do not expose credentials to modify Github's runners (our